image-source-control/image-source-control/readme.txt

 = 1.3.5 =

-* [feature] added hooks to enable developers to add their own images to the image source list (more information in the [manual](http://webgilde.com/en/image-source-control/image-source-control-manual/))
+* [feature] added hooks to enable developers to add their own images to the image source list – more information in the [manual](http://webgilde.com/en/image-source-control/image-source-control-manual/)
 * [feature] added image licences
 * updated settings page layout so it works WordPress 3.8 RC1
 * [l10n] updated German translation